3 Neurodiversity

 We might thus ask, do autistic individuals have an intellective disability or are they simply neurodivergent?

-New York Times article: Dr. Temple Grandin on Autism.
+New York Times article: Temple Grandin: Society Is Failing Visual Thinkers, and That Hurts Us All.
+Dr. Temple Grandin on Visual Thinking.